LogtalkDotOrg/logtalk3/manuals/sources/refman/methods/type_error_2.rst

    type_error(Type, Culprit)

 Throws a type error.
+Used when the type of an argument is incorrect.
+For example, trying ot use a non-callable term as a message.

 This built-in method is declared private and thus cannot be used as a message to an object.
 Calling this predicate is equivalent to the following sequence of calls:

 ::